-(b) Subsidiaries
+(B) SUBSIDIARIES

 Subsidiaries are initially measured at cost in the unconsolidated balance sheet of the parent company.
 The subsidiary is then measured at fair value in the balance sheet on each balance sheet date.
-Fair value is established using the discounted future cash flows from the subsidiary and assessing net asset value.
-The principal assumptions applied in valuation future cash flows were the average cash flows on four previous years.
-Net asset value is the best assessment of the board.
-The discount rate applied to valuation of the fair value of a subsidiary was 12%.
+Fair value is established using the discounted future cash flows from the